danielsaidi/FlipView/Sources/FlipView/FlipKit.docc/FlipKit.md

 ## Repository

-For more information, source code, etc., visit the [project repository](https://github.com/danielsaidi/FlipView).
+For more information, source code, etc., visit the [project repository](https://github.com/danielsaidi/FlipKit).

 ## License

-FlipView is available under the MIT license.
+FlipKit is available under the MIT license.